 Following IODP, we started the video link-ups with an introduction from the ship that set the stage for a question and answer session with the students in the classroom.
 In contrast to the IODP video events, which, with rare exceptions, are led by educators (Kulhanek et al., 2014), all our video links were led by PhD students onboard.
 We also had to develop our own template for live video events.
-Because the weather during our expedition was mostly stormy-which is often the case in the North Atlantic,-the initially planned live tours of the ship, as performed on RV JOIDES Resolution's scientific cruises (Kulhanek et al., 2014), would have been dangerous for the presenters and had to be abandoned.
+Because the weather during our expedition was mostly stormy - which is often the case in the North Atlantic, - the initially planned live tours of the ship, as performed on RV JOIDES Resolution's scientific cruises (Kulhanek et al., 2014), would have been dangerous for the presenters and had to be abandoned.
 Instead, we started each session with a brief greeting by a PhD student, acting as the main host on-board, from outside on the deck.
-This was followed with an 8-minute, pre-recorded video with introductions to the project and to the team (https://doi.org/10.5446/43586) and short videos and photos of seismometer deployments.
+This was followed by an 8 min prerecorded video with an introduction to the project and team (https://doi.org/10.5446/43586) and short videos and photos of the seismometer deployments.